You Might Qualify for VA Disability Benefits

 To get VA disability for Agent Orange exposure, we must prove the following:

-- Exposure to the herbicide Agent Orange.
+- In-service exposure to Agent Orange.

 We gather the evidence you need to prove you meet these criteria.